-- 14.0.7 The valuation "for solvency purposes" referred to in this ICP is the valuation of the assets and liabilities used within the broad concept of a risk-based solvency assessment of insurers. - 14.0.8 Solvency assessment results from the application of supervisory judgment to various measures and estimates of an insurer's current financial position and future financial condition which serve to demonstrate the insurer's ability to meet its policyholder obligations when they fall due.
-Useful in this regard is a set of financial statements which may differ from those used for general purpose financial reporting.
-To distinguish them, this ICP refers to the financial statements used for solvency assessment as "regulatory financial statements".
-Such statements include a regulatory balance sheet and regulatory capital requirements.
-For the purposes of this ICP, "valuation for solvency purposes" refers to valuation of assets and liabilities in the regulatory financial statements.
-The overall solvency assessment may use information additional to the regulatory financial statements such as: - · stress and scenario testing; - the insurer's own risk and solvency assessment; and - relevant disclosure. - 14.0.9 Technical provisions are a significant component of valuation for solvency purposes.
-They include a margin for risk appropriate for solvency purposes.
-Regulatory capital requirements are another component of the solvency assessment, and they include further allowance for risk so that when taken together, they are sufficient to ensure that policy obligations are satisfied with the probability of sufficiency required by the supervisor. - 14.0.10 In adverse circumstances, certain assets may be considered to have reduced or nil value.
-Consequently, in the capital adequacy assessment such assets may be excluded from or have reduced value in capital resources.
+- 14.1.8 The valuation for solvency purposes referred to in this ICP is the valuation of the assets and liabilities used within the broad concept of a risk-based solvency assessment of insurers. - 14.1.9 Solvency assessment results from the application of supervisory judgment to various measures and estimates of an insurer's current financial position and future financial condition which serve to demonstrate the insurer's ability to meet its policyholder obligations when they fall due.
+This ICP refers to the financial statements used for solvency assessment as "regulatory financial statements", which may differ from those used for general purpose financial reporting.
+Regulatory financial statements include a regulatory balance sheet and regulatory capital requirements.
+The overall solvency assessment may use additional information such as: - stress and scenario testing; - the insurer's own risk and solvency assessment (ORSA); and - relevant disclosure. - 14.1.10 Technical provisions are a significant component of valuation for solvency purposes.
+They include a margin for risk referred to as the margin over current estimate (MOCE).
+Regulatory capital requirements are another component of the solvency assessment, and they include further allowance for risk so that when taken together with technical provisions, they are sufficient to ensure that policy obligations are satisfied with the probability of sufficiency required by the supervisor. - 14.1.11 In adverse circumstances, certain assets may be considered to have reduced or nil value for solvency purposes.
+Consequently, in the capital adequacy assessment such assets may be excluded from or have reduced value in regulatory capital resources.
 Alternatively, a capital requirement may be set to cover the potential shortfall in value.
-Such adjustments are part of the process of determining capital requirements and/or capital resources and are covered by ICP 17 Capital Adequacy.
+Such adjustments are part of the process of determining regulatory capital requirements and/or regulatory capital resources (see ICP 17 Capital adequacy).
 These adjustments are shown separately from asset values in the regulatory financial statements.
-This enables improved transparency, consistency and comparability. - 14.1 The valuation addresses recognition, derecognition and measurement of assets and liabilities. - 14.1.1 Assets and liabilities should be recognised and derecognised to the extent necessary for risks to be appropriately recognised.
-Such recognition/derecognition principles may differ from those used for general purpose financial reporting in a jurisdiction. - 14.1.2 Recognition of insurance contracts as part of the valuation of technical provisions is a significant issue for insurers and supervisors.
-There are
+This enables improved transparency, consistency, and comparability. - 14.2 The valuation addresses recognition, derecognition and measurement of assets and liabilities. - 14.2.1 Assets and liabilities should be recognised and derecognised to the extent necessary for risks to be appropriately recognised.
+Such recognition/derecognition principles may differ from those used for general purpose financial reporting. - 14.2.2 Recognition of rights, obligations and risks arising from insurance contracts as part of the valuation of technical provisions is a significant issue for insurers and supervisors.
+There are two main possible points of recognition on entering into a binding contract (the bound date) and

-- two key possible points of recognition on entering into a binding contract (the bound date) and the inception date of the contract.
+- the inception date of the contract.
 In principle, the bound date is the date at which an economic obligation arises.
-However, in practice, these dates are only likely to be significantly different for certain classes of non-life insurance. - 14.1.3 Contracts for ceded reinsurance should be recognised and valued so as to correspond to the recognition of the risks which they are mitigating.
-Where a current reinsurance policy is contracted to cover future direct policies, the value of the reinsurance policy should not include any amount in respect of future direct policies that have not been recognised. - 14.1.4 An insurance contract liability (or a part of an insurance contract liability) within technical provisions should be derecognised when, and only when, it is extinguished ie when the obligation specified in the insurance contract is discharged or cancelled or expires. - 14.1.5 The purchase of reinsurance should not result in the derecognition of technical provisions unless the purchase of that reinsurance results effectively in the extinguishment or novation of the insurance contracts.
+However, in practice, these dates are only likely to be significantly different for certain classes of non-life insurance. - 14.2.3 Contracts for ceded reinsurance should be recognised and valued to correspond to the recognition of the risks which they are mitigating.
+Where a current reinsurance policy is contracted to cover future direct policies, the value of the reinsurance policy should not include any amount with respect to future direct policies that have not been recognised. - 14.2.4 An insurance contract liability (or a part of an insurance contract liability) within technical provisions should be derecognised when, and only when, it is extinguished (ie when the obligation specified in the insurance contract is discharged or cancelled or expires). - 14.2.5 The purchase of reinsurance should not result in the derecognition of technical provisions unless the purchase of that reinsurance results effectively in the extinguishment or novation of the insurance contracts.

-14.2 The valuation of assets and liabilities is undertaken on consistent bases.
+14.3 The valuation of assets and liabilities is undertaken on consistent bases.